opengisch/pum/docs/docs/hooks.md

     execute_sql(connection=connection, sql=sql_code)
 ```

+> **Note:**
+> Local imports within the hook file are supported.
+The parent directory of the hook file is temporarily added to `sys.path` during execution, so you can use local imports in your hook scripts.
+Ensure your hook files and their dependencies are structured accordingly.

 ## Data and application isoltion

 We recommend to isolate data (tables) from business logic (e.g., views, triggers) into distinct schemas for easier upgrades.